mattmoore/scala-compiler-plugins/README.md

 1. [plugins](plugins) The Scala compiler plugins.
 2. [use-plugins](use-plugins) Examples using the plugins created above.
 Each project in here is named after the plugin it uses.

-## List of Plugins
+## Example Plugins

-### Division by Zero Plugin

-#### A simple Scala project that uses the [division-by-zero plugin](plugins/division-by-zero).

-First, compile and publish the plugin as a jar file to your local Ivy repo:
+The first step here is to compile and publish all the plugins locally.

 From the shell: